Sinbiose-Reefs/ReefSYN_data/README.md

 We strive to standardize data and follow the FAIR principles of data science – i.e. data should be “findable”, “accessible”, “interoperable”, and “reusable” (Wilkinson et al., 2016).
-Data holders supplied their datasets to the database manager in digital format (e.g., spreadsheets, csv files).
+Data holders supplied their datasets to the database managers in digital format (e.g., spreadsheets, csv files).
+The datasets were predominantly managed in the R Programming Environment (R Core Team 2022).

 # 2.5 Data structure